-Traditionally, Labor Day serves as the unofficial end of summer - with families closing up summer houses and U.S. beaches & resorts pack it in for the season.
+Traditionally, Labor Day serves as the unofficial end of summer - with families closing up summer houses and U.S. beaches packing it in for the season.

-From New York, the idea spread across the country to honor workers every year.
+From New York, the idea spread across the country to honor workers every year since then.
 Congress finally passed official legislation in 1894 making the first Monday in September of each year a legal

 holiday.